-On 04/03/2018 a Contract - Other Contract case was filed by BRIANA ORNELAS against SAFEWAY AUTO CENTER, INC in the jurisdiction of Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+On 04/03/2018 BRIANA ORNELAS filed a Contract - Other Contract lawsuit against SAFEWAY AUTO CENTER, INC .
+This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+The Judge overseeing this case is JON R. TAKASUGI.
+The case status is Pending - Other Pending.

 Pending - Other Pending